bugra/putting-tensorflow-models-to-production/README.md

 - Twitter @bugraa => You can ask questions you want after tutorial
 - You can also reach to me: bugra@nyu.edu (I may not be responsive until 14th Jan)

+### How many
+- people are students
+- people have used Docker
+- people have used `pip`
+- people have used Tensorflow in some capacity

 ### General Setup